earth-data-kit/earth-data-kit/docs/source/index.rst

 ..
-Spacetime Tools documentation master file, created by sphinx-quickstart on Fri Aug  9 16:16:39 2024.
+Earth Data Kit documentation master file, created by sphinx-quickstart on Fri Aug  9 16:16:39 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Spacetime Tools
+Earth Data Kit
 =============================

 Tools to make Geospatial Analysis easy and cheap